 The surficial soils at the site are composed of clay, silty loams.
 These soils are poorly drained and range in thickness from 0 to as much as 18 inches across the site.
 Due to the poorly drained nature of these soils numerous low lying wet areas exist within the OB grounds.
 A total of 38 wetland areas have been identified in and around the OB grounds and these range in size from less than 1000 square feet to as much as 140,000 square feet.
 These wetlands are widely distributed across the site and are primarily formed within topographic lows.

-At present a total of 33 monitoring we' these, 30 are within or directly adic installed to characterize the flow and the chemistry of borings and 33 berm excav. subsurface geology and the chea.
-I Ecological Assessment has also
+At present a total of 33 monitoring wells have been installed within the OB/OD grounds.
+Of these, 30 are within or directly adjacent to the OB grounds.
+These monitoring wells have been installed to characterize the subsurface geologic environment, the direction of groundwater flow and the chemistry of the groundwater at the site.
+In addition to these wells, 42 soil borings and 33 berm excavations have been completed to assist in characterizing the subsurface geology and the chemical composition of the soils at the site.
+A complete Phase I Ecological Assessment has also been completed.

-The surficial geologic deposits present tills range in composition from clayey to materials within some area of the OB ga conductivity which is consistent with the poor.
+The surficial geologic deposits present at the OB grounds are composed of glacial tills.
+The tills range in composition from clayey to sandy and have a high percentage of larger coarse materials within some area of the OB grounds.
+The till has a relatively low hydraulic conductivity which is consistent with the poorly sorted and dense nature of the unit.

-The bedrock at the OB grounds is composed of .
-This unit is subdivided into four members all of which shales.
-The upper member of the Hamilton Group is highly fissile shale.
-This unit is moderately to highly we thickness of the weathered shale zone ranges from approxim across the site.
-The depth to the competent shale is generally site.
+The bedrock at the OB grounds is composed of the Devonion age Hamilton Group shale.
+This unit is subdivided into four members all of which are primarily fossiliferous, calcareous shales.
+The upper member of the Hamilton Group is the Moscow Shale which is a black, highly fissile shale.
+This unit is moderately to highly weathered at its upper surface.
+The thickness of the weathered shale zone ranges from approximately 1 foot to as much as 15 feet across the site.
+The depth to the competent shale is generally no more than 15 feet at the site.